Google Home is a voice-controlled miracle of modern technology.

-Core functions are music playback – with support for Google Music, Spotify and various radio apps – giving you a headline view of news, sport and weather – with the former coming from the likes of The Guardian, Telegraph and Sky, so you have a choice that matches your tastes – and acting as a kitchen timer and clock.
+Core functions are music playback (with support for YouTube Music, Spotify and various radio apps), a headline view of news, sport and weather (the likes of The Guardian, Telegraph and Sky are included), and acting as a kitchen timer and clock.

-Google Home will also tell you your diary appointments, once synced with your Google calendar, use Google search to answer all manner of trivia questions, play Netflix movies via Google Chromecast and control a growing range of smart home products, notably Philips Hue bulbs and Nest thermostats.
+Google Home will also tell you your diary appointments, once you've synced it with your Google Calendar, use Google search to answer all manner of trivia questions, play Netflix movies via Google Chromecast and control a growing range of smart home products, including Philips Hue bulbs and Nest thermostats.